Bilingual Aphasia Test (BAT)

 In order for results obtained from BATs in different languages used in any institution to be comparable to those from other institutions, it is essential that the instructions provided in Paradis & Libben (1987, pp. 152-167) regarding the construction of stimuli (including the order in which stimuli with particular structural properties are presented within a section) be scrupulously adhered to.
 A particular stimulus number must correspond to a stimulus with the same type of properties in all versions –not only the same type, as per the stipulated equivalence criteria, but must also correspond to the same stimulus number.
 Any discrepancy would result in a lack of comparability between this version and all others (both within and across institutions).

 How to construct a language-pair specific test (Part C) is also described in The Assessment of Bilingual Aphasia (pp.167-173), and tips on how to find reversible contrastive features are provided in Chapter 3 of Paradis (2004).

 BAT Screening test

 The outline below may serve to construct a screening test in any language.
-The following ready-made versions, however, can be found in their respective language BAT location: Castilian, English, French, German, Italian, Korean, Portuguese, Russian.
+The following ready-made versions, however, can be found in their respective language BAT location: Arabic, Castilian, English, French, German, Italian, Korean, Portuguese, Russian.
 More ready-made versions will be posted as they become available.